 In 2020, Nestlé Malaysia announced a commitment to plant three million trees over the next three years under Project RELeaf, a reforestation initiative in palm oil producing landscapes in Sabah and Peninsular Malaysia.
 The focus will be to restore riparian zones and forest ecosystems.
 The aim is to contribute to establishing wildlife corridors and mitigating human-animal conflict, and to protect critical water supplies.
 Planting is being accelerated after delays due to Covid-19 movement restrictions.

 We work together with our direct suppliers to continuously improve the sustainability practices of our upstream supply chain, all the way up to smallholder farmers.
-We also work with partners like Earthworm Foundation to conduct supplier assessments and identify gaps.
-This then informs the development of action plans with defined milestones and deadlines to act upon risks and identified opportunities for improvement.
+We also work with partners to conduct supplier assessments and identify gaps.
+This informs the development of action plans with defined milestones and deadlines to act upon risks and identified opportunities for improvement.

 When a supplier fails to effectively manage identified risks or meet agreed deadlines, we take decisive action.
 To provide assurance of this, we have removed the following 14 upstream supply chain companies from the Nestlé supply chain since 2018:

 - Comply with local laws and regulations